Information session in March TBA.

 The Rhodes Trust requires endorsement by Middlebury College in order for you to apply.
 To be nominated, there are two internal deadlines:

 1. Submit a preliminary application by April 21, 2014 to email@example.com:

 Note: letters of recommendation are NOT included in this stage of application.

-3. British Scholarship Committee will interview applicants and endorse viable candidates as nominees.
+3. British Scholarship Committee will interview applicants in early September and endorse viable candidates as nominees.

-If you are selected as a Rhodes nominee, it is at this point that you would begin your on-line application and secure your letters of recommendation.
+If you are selected as a Rhodes nominee, it is at this point that you would secure your letters of recommendation.
 We suggest you let your letter writers know in advance of the pending request.

-The annual final application deadline is early October.
+The final application deadline is October 2, 2014.

 Lisa Gates, Associate Dean for Fellowships and Research